All Episodes

 And then in five minutes, the feature is built.

-And then maybe another five minutes, you know, double check the security, double check the do the testing, you know, uh answer these questions, update the documentation, update the architectural document for the project, et cetera.
+And then maybe another five minutes, you know, double check the security, double check, do the testing, you know, answer these questions, update the documentation, update the architectural document for the project, et cetera.

 So maybe like 30 minutes into this, it's done.

-Whereas with a human team, three weeks, four weeks, something like that, and with all kinds of excuses typically, like, you know, oh, you know, had to go to the hospital, got sick again, oh, vacation days, this and that, uh, uh, found a different job, you know, all the things that plague human RD teams, you don't have that with AI, other than the occasional Amazon AWS, you know, data center failure, which is always fun to deal with.
+Whereas with a human team, three weeks, four weeks, something like that, and with all kinds of excuses typically like, you know, oh, you know, I had to go to the hospital, got sick again, oh, vacation days, this and that, oh, found a different job, you know, all the things that plague human R ⁇ D teams, you don't have that with AI, other than the occasional Amazon AWS, you know, data center failure, which is always fun to deal with.

-Uh, and by the way, I'm I'm coding with uh Claude, uh Claude Sonnet, but I'm also experimenting now with Claude Haiku, which is much faster.
+And by the way, I'm coding with Claude, Claude Sonnet, but I'm also experimenting now with Claude Haiku, which is much faster.

 It's crazy fast.

-And for the the simpler things I'm coding with haiku, and I just can't believe how fast it is.
+And I just can't believe how fast it is.

-It comes back in like 60 seconds with really great Python code.
+It comes back in 60 seconds with really great Python code.

 It's just unbelievable.

-Uh and and I'm using uh Replit for the staging of the hosting of sites, but I find that Replit doesn't code as well as anthropic or Claude code, just in case you're curious what tools I'm using.
+And I'm using Replit for the staging of the hosting of sites, but I find that Replit doesn't code as well as Anthropic or Claude Code, just in case you're curious what tools I'm using.

 You know, what are you talking about?